INFO-474/m13-angular/README.md

 var app = angular.module('my-app', []); // note the empty array of dependencies is required
 ```

-Bote the empty array of dependencies is **required** for this to execute properly.
+Note the empty array of dependencies is **required** for this to execute properly.
 Once we have a module defined, we can define a controller for our module.
 Note, Angular supports **method chaining**, so there's technically no need to keep the module defined in a variable:

 ```javascript
 // Declare an Angular module `my-app` with no dependencies, store it in a variable for reference